You Can Have Your Own Rustic, Luxurious “Great Camp”

-By the time Durant completed the construction, Camp Pine Knot encompassed about two dozen buildings.
+By the time Durant completed the construction, Camp Pine Knot had encompassed about two dozen buildings.
 Among them were the seven-room Chalet, four log cottages, two frame cottages, a spacious recreational lodge called Metcalf Hall, W.W.
 Durant’s private cabin, a horse barn, and a wagon shed.
 Then there was the Barque, a 20x60-foot four-room cabin built on a log raft – equipped with a kitchen, bath, and running water.
 In the spring and summer months, tiny insects called black flies descended on Raquette Lake.
 The escape?
-Getting out on the water – hence, the Barque, which provided a comfortable escape from the insects.
+Hence, getting out on the water – hence, the Barque, which provided a comfortable escape from the insects.

 In 1895, Pine Knot was sold to railroad magnate Collis P. Huntington to settle W.W.
 Durant’s financial debt.
 It was added to the National Register of Historic Places in 1986.
 In 2004, Camp Pine Knot was designated a National Monument by the National Park Service.

 Today, it belongs to the State of University of New York (SUNY) at Cortland, a Huntington Family gift.

 W.W.
 Durant’s 135-year old Swiss Chalet-inspired cottage at Camp Pine Knot is mostly untouched – maintaining the original bark coverings and the wood in its interiors.
 One nod to modern times is electrical wiring (photo credit: Chalet, Camp Pine Knot, Raquette Lake, NY by Mwanner under license CC BY-SA 3.0).